Dandy horse: History

 The dandy-horse was a two-wheeled vehicle, with both wheels in line, propelled by the rider pushing along the ground with the feet as in regular walking or running.
 The front wheel and handlebar assembly was hinged to allow steering.
 The dandy horse was capable of more than doubling the average walking speed, to around 10 mph (16 km/h) on level ground.

 Drais was inspired, at least in part, by the need to develop a form of transit that did not rely on the horse.
 After the 1815 eruption of Mount Tambora and the Year Without a Summer (1816), which followed close on the devastation of the Napoleonic Wars, widespread crop failures and food shortages resulted in the deaths of tens of thousands of horses, which either starved to death or were killed to provide meat and hides.
 "In wartime," he wrote, "when horses and their fodder often become scarce, a small fleet of such wagons at each corps could be important, especially for dispatches over short distances and for carrying the wounded.”

 Several manufacturers in France and England made their own dandy-horses during its brief popularity in the summer of 1819—most notably Denis Johnson of London, who used an elegantly curved wooden frame that allowed the use of larger wheels.
 In the United States, a patent for a two-wheeled human-powered vehicle was awarded to W.K.
 Clarkson of New York on June 26, 1819.
-However, in 1836, a fire in the U.S. Patent Office destroyed the only surviving drawings, and a prototype of the invention was never built by Clarkson.
+In 1836, a fire in the U.S. Patent Office destroyed the only surviving drawings, and a prototype of the invention was never built by Clarkson.

 Dandy horses first appeared on the footpaths of Mannheim, Germany, in 1820.
 They were heavy and cumbersome, and as a result, riders preferred to operate their vehicles on the smooth pavements instead of the rough roads.
 Their interactions with pedestrians caused many municipalities worldwide to enact laws prohibiting their use, and in New York City, a law was passed that banned dandy horses from all footpaths and public places.
 Later designs avoided the initial drawback of this device when it had to be made to measure, manufactured to conform with the height and the stride of its rider.
 An example is Nicéphore Niépce's 1818 model with an adjustable saddle for his 'velocipede' built by Lagrange.

-However, in the 1860s in France, the vélocipède bicycle was created by attaching rotary cranks and pedals to the front-wheel hub of a dandy-horse.
+In the 1860s in France, the vélocipède bicycle was created by attaching rotary cranks and pedals to the front-wheel hub of a dandy-horse.

 Modern adaptation

 The modern balance bike borrows from the dandy horse.

-The dandy horse has been adapted as a starter bicycle for children, and it variously is called a balance bike or run bike.
+The dandy horse has been adapted as a starter bicycle for children, and is called a balance bike, or a run bike.